 Massive dining room, in David and Victoria Beckham’s Abbotswood Estate in the Cotswolds, features a table and chairs set on an area rug with hardwood flooring.
 The space also has a wood-burning fireplace and a crystal chandelier over the dining table.
 The Beckhams have done extensive renovations on the property, as reported in this tour in December 2022.

-The dining area in a Soho penthouse, formerly owned by musician Jon Bon Jovi, features a glass table surrounded by cushioned beige chairs that match the color of the ceiling.
+The dining room furniture in a Soho penthouse, formerly owned by musician Jon Bon Jovi, features a glass table surrounded by cushioned beige chairs that match the color of the ceiling.
 The space also has hardwood flooring and views of the New York City skyline.

 Glass-enclosed informal dining area, in Montecito, CA home owned by actor Don Johnson, bathes in natural sunlight.
 The space is part of the main 11,000-square-foot house and connects with a pool area on one side and a backyard lawn on the other.